 Think of this lesson as a “how to meditate for beginners” guide.
 These free online meditation instructions are designed to give you all the information you need to start meditating.
 In fact, you can meditate right now!
 Just take a few minutes to understand the easy meditation methods on this page and try it out for yourself.

-Find a quiet place where you wont be disturbed for at least 20 minutes and make sure that you are warm enough and comfortable seated.
+Find a quiet place where you won't be disturbed for at least 20 minutes.
+Make sure that you are warm enough and comfortably seated.
 If possible, eliminate sources of noise and distraction…turn of the TV and your phone!

 Please do not lie down while you are meditating.
 It’s far too easy to fall asleep if you try to meditate lying down, so it is important that you sit up with your back straight.
 You’ll be able to focus your mind more easily this way.
 It is not necessary that you sit cross legged on the floor.
 Sit up, but make sure you are comfortable.
 Do not strain yourself…this is supposed to be enjoyable!

 Take a few deep breaths while you settle and prepare to sit still for the next 20 minutes.
 If you are new to meditation, 20 minutes can seem like a long time, but make it your intention to stick with it, and promise yourself that you will continue to sit silently until the 20 minutes has passed.
 Know that by the end you will be feeling far more relaxed and rested than when you began.